Skip to main content

 North Carolina’s Child Custody Process

-• Drug or alcohol abuse allegations;
+• Drug or alcohol abuse allegations

-• Domestic violence; or
+• Domestic violence or a restraining order

-• Undue hardship on either party.
+• Undue hardship on either party

 North Carolina Child Custody Awards

 Courts fashion custody awards promoting the welfare and best interest of the child at issue.
-Any custody order must include written findings of fact to show the court's consideration of each factor in support of its determination.
+Any child custody order must include written findings of fact to show the court’s consideration of each factor in support of its determination.

-North Carolina Child Custody Process Laws at a Glance
+North Carolina Custody Laws at a Glance

 General Child Custody Determination Process